Multivariate Log-Concave Distributions as a Nearly Parametric Model: Proofs

 where $J := \{j : \lambda_j > 0\}$.
 Moreover, all these simplices $\Delta_j(y)$, $j \in J$, have nonvoid interior, and $|\Delta_j(y) \cap \Delta_k(y)| = 0$ for different $j,k \in J$.
 Consequently it follows from Lemma~\ref{lem:andre} that

 This entails the asserted upper bound for $f(y)$.
-The lower bound follows from the elementary fact that any concave function on the simplex $\Delta$ attains its minimal value in one of the edges $x_0, x_1, \ldots, x_d$. $\Box$
+The lower bound follows from the elementary fact that any concave function on the simplex $\Delta$ attains its minimal value in one of the vertices $x_0, x_1, \ldots, x_d$. $\Box$

 \paragraph{Proof of Lemma~\ref{lem:dissandre1}.} We only prove the assertions about $f/(1 - F)$.
 Considering the distribution function $\tilde{F}(x) := 1 - F(- x)$ with log-concave density $\tilde{f}(x) = f(- x)$ then yields the corresponding properties of $f/F$.